tom591/google-ads-analytics-consent/README.md

 ## 📝 License

-Released under the **MIT License**.
+This project is released under the [MIT License](LICENSE).
-Free to use, modify, and distribute.
+Use freely, modify as needed.
 No warranty provided.

 ---